galaxyproject/galaxy-hub/src/support/ChromIdentifiers/index.md

 ## Adjusting Identifiers
 This method will be successful for many Ensembl -> UCSC adjustments, but not all.
 Confirm that all chromosomes will match after the "chr" is added.
 If any will not convert with this method, then associated lines will be omitted from the analysis (by some tools) and trigger warnings or errors with others.
-If all will not convert, then either an alternate input file or a Custom Reference Genome with Ensemble-based chromosome identifiers used.
+If all will not convert, then either an alternate input file or a [Custom Reference Genome](/Support#custom_reference_genome) with *Ensembl-based chromosome identifiers* should be used for the analysis instead.

 ```
-Example: A BED formatted file with Ensembl-based chromosome identifiers to be used with a a tool that makes use of a locally-cashed UCSC-sourced reference genome.
+Example: A BED formatted file with Ensembl-based chromosome identifiers to be used with a tool that makes use of a locally-cashed UCSC-sourced reference genome.
 The underlying reference genome is otherwise identical.

 Add a "chr" to the chromosome name, so that "N" becomes "chrN".